vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 ## Writing back to the list

 To understand how to write data back to Sharepoint we can read [this](https://learn.microsoft.com/en-us/graph/api/listitem-create?view=graph-rest-1.0&tabs=http) documentation.
-The API is a post call to this endpoint:
+The API is a POST call to this endpoint:

 {% highlight url %}
 https://graph.microsoft.com/v1.0/sites/{site-id}/lists/{list-id}/items